 Cat Ba Island, Ha Long Bay Area, Vietnam

 Head to one of the beaches around 11 PM and you will see it.
 Chances are, that you will only see it once you enter the water.
-However this is what makes me love this specific locations.
+However, this is what makes me love this specific location.
 As there are very few waves, the person in the water is the cause of this natural spectacle.
 Therefore being in the water will make you feel like Tinkerbell.

-Swimming with in a sea of stars was one of my highlights of my Vietnam trip.
+Swimming within a sea of stars was one of the highlights of my Vietnam trip.
 And I can only recommend it to you.
 There are few things that are better than ending a day of cruising Ha Long Bay with this experience.

 Read More: Bioluminescence in Ha Long Bay – Swimming in a Sea of Stars on Cat Ba

 If you are looking for bioluminescence, the island of Koh Rong in Cambodia is the place to visit.
 The secluded island is situated in the south of Cambodia in the province of Sihanoukville.
 Getting to the island can be painful as things in Cambodia often run late, but once you get to the islands, it is completely worth it.